-It also means lots of opportunities for all Canadians working in the oil and gas industry especially in the provinces of British Columbia and Alberta.
+It also means lots of opportunities for all Canadians working in the oil and gas industry, especially in British Columbia and Alberta.
 At a time where oil pipelines have been suspended or cancelled all together, the BC LNG investment is a shining light in a rather dark outlook for Canada’s petroleum industry.

-While this massive energy infrastructure project will benefit all Canadians, more specifically here’s some hard facts showing several reasons why BC LNG matters to First Nations.
+While this massive energy infrastructure project will benefit all Canadians, more specifically, here’s some hard facts showing a few important reasons why BC LNG matters to First Nations in BC.

 - Also see: 3 Reasons Why Canada Needs BC LNG

 The Coastal GasLink pipeline to feed the new liquefied natural gas facility underway in Kitimat travels through the territories of 20 different First Nations.
-This pipeline - to be built, operated and maintained by TransCanada Corp. - has resulted in signed project agreements with all elected officials in Indigenous communities along it’s path – 20 in all.
+This pipeline - to be built, operated and maintained by TransCanada Corp. - has resulted in signed project agreements with ALL elected officials in Indigenous communities along it’s path.